The Filename or Extension is too Long? Here's a Fix

 Updated on

-System errors can occur sooner or later, and many users reported having an ERROR_FILENAME_EXCED_RANGE error.
-This error is often followed by The filename or extension is too long error message.
+System errors can occur sooner or later, and many users reported having an ERROR_FILENAME_EXCED_RANGE error It’s often followed by the filename or extension is too long error message.

 What to do if the filename or extension is too long?